-Carbon monoxide connects to red blood cells, robbing your body of the oxygen it requires to live.
+Carbon monoxide connects with red blood cells, robbing your body of the oxygen it has to have to thrive.
 It combines with these cells over 200 times more easily than oxygen, creating a condition known as carboxyhemoglobin saturation.

-Carbon monoxide, in place of oxygen, then gets brought to the critical organs through the bloodstream.
+Carbon monoxide, on lieu of oxygen, then gets brought to the vital organs through the bloodstream.
 Simply put, carbon monoxide robs your body of oxygen.
-Organs require oxygen; when they lack it, they begin to suffocate.
+Organs have to have oxygen; when they don’t have it, they begin to suffocate.

-It takes your body a long time to get rid of carbon monoxide; however, it can be absorbed much faster.
+Your body requires a long time to eradicate carbon monoxide; however, it can be absorbed much faster.